 Lower levels of sensitivity occur across most of the Strategy area.
-Heightened areas of sensitivity within the Strategy area include rivers, valleys, estuaries, the rivers and their tributaries, on account of ecological designations, landscape sensitivities, areas of extreme groundwater vulnerability and flood risk.
+Heightened areas of sensitivity within the Strategy area include rivers, valleys, estuaries, coastal and marine areas, the rivers and their tributaries, on account of ecological designations, landscape sensitivities, areas of extreme groundwater vulnerability and flood risk.
 Heightened levels of sensitivity are also indicated within and surrounding urban and suburban areas, on account of cultural heritage designations.